osmakins/Sandwich-club-project/README.md

 - Practice JSON parsing to a model object
 - Design an activity layout
 - Populate all fields in the layout accordingly
-- Using butterknife to bind view to layout instead of using findViewById
+- Using butterknife to bind view in place of #findViewById

 ## How to Complete this Project?
 Instructions: